MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 > [!NOTE]
 > Remember that the model deployment is a combination of the model and the filters.
 Additionally, every time you customize the text summary it represents an API PUT request.

+## Troubleshooting

+Before looking for specific solutions, be sure that you created the resources in the [Prerequisites](#prerequisites) section of the document.

+### Generate summary doesn't appear

+You might not have connected your Azure OpenAI account to the Azure AI Video Indexer account correctly.

+### Couldn't generate summary

+- You need to add content filters to the deployment to avoid showing harmful content.
+Go back to the Azure OpenAI studio and add filters to your deployment.
+- If you created a permissive content filter for content that has sensitive or harmful content, edit the sensitive content out of the video and try again.
+- You might not have asked for a transcript or there might not be enough information generated during the indexing process.
+- You may be using an advanced preset.
+- The video may not have enough audio in it to create a transform.

+### Unable to use a model deployment or deployment missing

+- You might not have created a deployment.
+- Someone may have changed or deleted the deployed model.

+### Throttling

+There may be too many requests being sent to VI.
+Wait for a few minutes and try again.

 ## [API](#tab/api)

 ## Create a video summary

+### Generate an access token

+Generate an access token in the Azure portal:

+1. Navigate to your Azure AI Video Indexer account.
+1. From the menu, select **Management** then **Management API**.
+1. From the **Permission** type dropdown, select **Contributor**.
+1. From the **Scope** dropdown, select **Account**.
+1. Select **Generate**.
+The access token is generated.
+1. Copy the access token to your clipboard.

 You should have all of the parameters needed to create a video summary ready to go in your text editor.